MattMattV/my-stars/README.md

 ## Others

+- [keyboard-pcb-guide](https://github.com/ruiqimao/keyboard-pcb-guide) - Guide on how to design keyboard PCBs with KiCad
 - [franz-app](https://github.com/meetfranz/franz-app) -
 - [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget
 - [dumb-password-rules](https://github.com/duffn/dumb-password-rules) - Shaming sites with dumb password rules.